AMillsy/Javascript-Password-Generator-week-3/README.md

 I learnt how to use prompts in javascript to change the interaction on the website with the use of variables and if statements.
 With these statements I am able to direction my code to do what I want.

-In addition, I am able to understand how to use functions to so that I don't have to write the same sections over and over again.
+In addition, I am able to understand how to use functions so that I don't have to write the same sections over and over again.
+At the same as writing functions helped me understand the DRY principle of never having code that repeats itself, so running by this standard I tried to put all my functionality into different functions that could be reused.

+## Usage

+This website can generate password upto 128 characters and also the user to pick which type of character they want in there password.

+First it will prompt the user with 5 options:

+[]